pilotmoon/PopClip-Extensions/README-beta.md

 - `option shift .` - *Hold option and shift, and press the dot key*
 - `command space` - *Hold command, and press space bar*
 - `f1` - *The F1 key on its own with no modifiers*
+- `option numpad /` - *Hold option, press '/' key on numeric keypad*
-- `option 0x4b` - *0x4b is the hex numeric code for 'Keypad Divide'*
+- `option 0x4b` - *0x4b is the hex numeric code for numeric keypad '/'', equivalent to `option numpad /`*

 The **key** is specified in one of the following ways: